Trump Accounts

 Keeping you informed

 Trump Accounts are now part of federal law, created under legislation signed in July 2025.
-However, while the legal framework is in place, accounts are not yet open for contributions.
-Implementation is currently underway, with accounts expected to become available beginning July 5, 2026.
+Implementation is currently underway, with accounts becoming available beginning July 4, 2026.

 Below is a clear overview of what Trump Accounts are, how they are structured under the law, and what families should know now.